jshields123/CV/README.md

 ## Hobbies

-- A keen runner, be it a marathon or 100ms I am always the competitor, follow me on Strava eating up the miles.
+- A keen runner, be it a marathon or 100m I am always the competitor, follow me on Strava.
 - Coffee enthusiast, always trying to perfect my flat white art.
 - Always here to recommend a film to watch, I have seen everything.
-- Exploring to somewhere new, be that a nature walk or a swim into the ocean.
+- Exploring to somewhere new, be that a nature walk or a swim in the ocean.
 - Yoga and meditation to zen the mind and keep myself sane!
 - Big sports fan from football, rugby league to MMA.